simon-ast/simon-ast.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
 I am a PhD student and University Assistant at the University of Vienna.
+My research focusses on the observation and characterisation of
+<a href='https://exoatmospheres.univie.ac.at/'>exoplanetary atmospheres</a>.
-My research focusses on the observation and characterisation of exoplanetary atmospheres.
-I perform end-to-end data reduction on observations taken by the James Webb Space Telescope (JWST), atmospheric retrievals based on Bayesian inference.
+I perform end-to-end data reduction on observations taken by the James Webb Space Telescope (JWST), and atmospheric retrievals based on Bayesian inference.

 I currently work on the atmospheres of hot Jupiters and sub-Neptunes, but my research interests also include the co-evolution of star-planet systems,